 Depending on when you were enrolled in PSYA02, you may have received an invitation to our Top Hat course.
-Whether you received an emailed invitation or not, you may sign up for Top Hat by navigating to tophat.com, creating an account, and using our course code: 531691.
+Whether you received an emailed invitation or not, you may sign up for Top Hat by navigating to tophat.com, creating an account, and using our course code: 929354.
+Although there will be Top Hat questions on the first day of lecture, January 8, these will not count toward marks.

 Top Hat questions will be scattered throughout the lecture.
-There will typically be 5 or more questions per lecture.
+There will typically be 4 or more questions per lecture.
 If you are attending lecture in person, you may respond to them in real time while the class is being conducted.
 If you are watching the lecture on WebOption, you should respond to the questions while you watch the lecture.
 Regardless of when you see the lecture, it is your responsibility to respond to these questions prior to the start of the following mTuner.

 Responding to each Top Hat question contributes a small amount to your mark.
 At the end of the term, we will tally the number of Top Hat questions and your mark will be determined based on how many of those questions you responded to.
-There will be no extensions, accommodations, or exemptions to the Top Hat questions.
+There will be no extensions, accommodations, or exemptions to the Top Hat questions for any reason, with the exception of accommodations sanctioned by AccessAbility.
 If you do not complete Top Hat questions prior to the start of the next mTuner, regardless of the reason, your Top Hat mark will be reduced.